KDGE: Star 102.1

 Logo for "Star" used during November/December 2016; alternate version is red and green, with a Santa hat over the S.

 On November 16, 2016, at 3 pm, after playing "Out of My League" by Fitz and the Tantrums, KDGE began stunting with a continuous loop of "Closing Time" by Semisonic (for the first few hours, it was interspersed with "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M.), while redirecting Edge listeners to KEGL and that a new format would debut the following day at 5 p.m. on KDGE.
 At that time, the station shifted the stunting to Christmas music with the new branding of "Star 102.1".
 The first song played under the Christmas music stunting was "Last Christmas" by Wham!.
-At Midnight on December 26, after playing "Same Old Lang Syne" by Dan Fogelberg, KDGE officially debuted their permanent Mainstream Adult Contemporary format (under the "Star" branding), with "Lucky Star" by Madonna as the first song played.
+At Midnight on December 26, after playing "Same Old Lang Syne" by Dan Fogelberg, KDGE officially debuted their permanent Mainstream Adult Contemporary format (under the "Star" branding and ending), with "Lucky Star" by Madonna as the first song played.
 The flip brought the format back to the Dallas-Fort Worth media market for the first time since 2014, when former longtime AC station KVIL evolved to Hot AC, and then to Top 40/CHR.
 KVIL has since flipped to Alternative as "Alt 103.7", picking up the same format one year after KDGE dropped the format.

 On January 4, 2022, it was announced that KDGE will be adding Delilah's nightly show to their schedule starting January 10.
 This makes Delilah's return to the Dallas/Fort Worth market since being dropped by longtime affiliate KVIL in January 2014 during its gradual evolution to CHR/Top 40.

 KDGE-HD2

 KDGE's HD2 channel originally broadcast "The Cutting Edge" a version of the station's alternative rock format with reduced commercials and some tracks never before played on the radio.
 In July 2012, KDGE-HD2 switched formats and began airing a classic alternative format, renamed as "Old School Edge", with the playlist leaning toward adult alternative.

 In October 2013, it flipped to airing recent episodes of "Sixx Sense with Nikki Sixx" in addition to a mainstream rock format via iHeartRadio until the show's end.
 On February 1, 2018, it simulcast iHeartRadio's "Rock Workout" station, with an upbeat Mainstream Rock format.
 As of April 2018, the former alternative rock format was revived on KDGE-HD2 as "102.1-HD2 The Edge".

-In late December 2023, "The Edge" branding and format were once again jettisoned, this time in favor of a Bilingual English/Spanish AC format known as "Magic", however, on April 29, 2024, when KEGL flipped back to active rock as "97.1 The Eagle", "The Edge" returned as a HD2 station for KEGL.
+In late December 2023, the "Edge" branding and format were once again jettisoned, this time in favor of a bilingual English/Spanish adult contemporary format known as "Magic".
+On April 29, 2024, when KEGL flipped back to active rock, "The Edge" returned on KEGL-HD2.